pdisbeschl/NLP_IMDB_ScoreFromReviews/README.md

 For more insight into the experiments and how the above results were ascertained, please see our Jupyter notebook and paper linked above.

+This project was set up as part of an assignment for the NLP course at the Department of Data Science & Knowledge Engineering at Maastricht University.

 The dataset used can be found [here](https://mega.nz/#F!8aRBDYYa!-P3lEjN0jOJgGRTaq91yOg) , it is a slightly modified version of the [SAR14 dataset of Dai Quoc Nguyen et al.](https://drive.google.com/open?id=14ZXV_RWdBgyLYECd7XJnxf2G2fCEfQkp).
 Our dataset differs from the original in that each mention of "ca n't" has been replaced by "can't", this is assumed to be a parsing error in the original.
 The original paper for which this dataset was created can be found [here](http://www.aclweb.org/anthology/W14-2621)

 SAR14 is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.